AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/run_control.rst

   This indication can be given either using project files, or using the low-level :option:`--scos` switch (see section :ref:`sunits`).

-MCDC assessment can be performed accurately only if branch history is turned on for decisions that require it, which |gcv| knows to determine from SCOs.
 With :option:`--level=stmt+mcdc` and in the absence of any explicit selection of relevant units using one of the available methods, history is activated for all the object conditional branch instructions, resulting in